ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 }
 {% endhighlight %}

 I implemented OAuth2 server and authorization logic in separate modules.
 In `auth.js` passport.js strategies are described.
-We connect 3 strategies – 2 for OAuth2 username-password flow and one to check the token.
+We connect 3 strategies – 2 for verifying Client credentials in OAuth2 username-password flow and one to check the token.

 {% highlight js %}
 var config                  = require('./config');